kristinemlarson/gpsonlySNR/readme.txt

 77 - all data > 5, L2C satellites only
 88 - all data > 5
 66 - all data < 30
+50 - all data < 10, useful for tall high-rate sites where you only want the lowest elevation data

 Look at the shellscript testit to see how to call the code.
 In short:

-RinexSNRv2.e RINEX output navfile option
+gnssSNR.e RINEX output navfile option

 If you are unfamiliar with nav files and don't know how to find them, I encourage you to contact data@unavco.org